grafana/tempo/docs/sources/tempo/configuration/grafana-agent/tail-based-sampling.md

 ## Example for Grafana Agent Flow

 [Grafana Agent Flow](/docs/agent/latest/flow/) is a component-based revision of Grafana Agent with a focus on ease-of-use, debuggability, and ability to adapt to the needs of power users.
-Flow configuration files written in River instead of YAML.
+Flow configuration files are written in River instead of YAML.

 Grafana Agent Flow uses the [`otelcol.processor.tail_sampling component`](/docs/agent/latest/flow/reference/components/otelcol.processor.tail_sampling/)` for tail-based sampling.